 Rx Kids Spokesperson Laura Cane said Berrien County could only afford to provide payments for half a year, with all programs needing to have enough funding to run the initiatives for at least three years.

-The expansion comes a month after Michigan House Republicans cancelled $18.5 million in state funds for Rx Kids.
+The expansion comes a month after Michigan House Republicans cancelled roughly $645 million in state funds, including $18.5 million meant for Rx Kids.

 “Expansion is still happening because we still have a $250 million investment that's part of this year's budget.
 And so those are the resources that are supporting this expansion, along with local philanthropic dollars."